Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 ### 2.She asked me to explain what's basic tech that used in web Technologies.

-### 3.She asked me to rate myself in ReactJs and how much confident with ReactJs.

 ### 3.She asked me to rate myself in Datebases both [NOSQL & SQL] and how much confident with both of them.